NCOA - 75 years - Celebrating a legacy of impact

 Each program's enrollment data comes from different sources:

-• SNAP (Supplemental Nutrition Assistance Program): The Food and Nutrition Service's publicly available county-level participant counts for July 2018 are used to estimate participants aged 65+ in each state and county.
+• SNAP (Supplemental Nutrition Assistance Program): The Food and Nutrition Service's (FNS) publicly available county-level participant counts for July 2023 and FNS's state-level SNAP Quality Control participant counts for 2023 are used to estimate participants aged 65+ in each state and county.

 Where can I find more details about the data sources and methods used?